digital-asset/ex-models/chess/Readme.md

 ## Overview

 This example models a chess game between two players.
-It's similar in spirit to the tic tac toe examples, but demonstrates more comples rule data.
+It's similar in spirit to the tic tac toe examples, but demonstrates more complex rule data.

 ## Workflow
 1. A player invites another player by creating a `GameProposal`.